Year of Publication

 While the analysis is subject to some limitations, it provides additional guidance and comfort to toll authority managers initiating new toll systems.
 When combined with case study analysis, managers should be able to use this paper to inform decisions about how to structure their tolling systems to ensure efficiency is optimized and the likelihood of collecting revenues sufficient to repay financial obligations is maximized.

 Talley, David L., "Understanding the Management Factors that Contribute to Successful Electronic Tolling Systems" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 26.